The Keys to Minimising Noise in Your Photographs

 What Causes Noise?

 Truly knowing how to reduce or eliminate noise is better served by knowing what causes it.
-In photography there are several causes of noise.
+In photography there are several types and causes of noise.

 The first scenario is that image sensor heat can increase enough to stimulate electrons (“Thermal Noise”).
 These superfluous electrons then get mixed in with the “true” photoelectrons that are the real target of our image sensor.
 The analog signal (which is converted to pixels by the sensor) is therefore contaminated before it even gets to that point.